-We realise that this can be a lot to process, so we are here for a 1-2-1 if you have any questions, or if you want to talk through your ideas, the commissioning process and ideas.
+We realise that this can be a lot to process, so we are here for a 1-2-1 if you have any questions, or if you want to talk through your ideas and the application process.
 Please email Jo at jo@essexcdp.com to arrange a meeting or a call.

 FAQs